Simple Pet Microchipping

 How much does it cost to have a pet microchipped?

 Microchipping can be a very affordable process in our veterinary office.
 When you visit us, we can provide more information about the cost.
-Generally, you can expect to pay $50 or so for the process.

 There is only a one-time fee for this service; however, there may also be a registration fee.